AI Models

 Clicking the links below will open the listed AI tools in new tabs in your browser.
-The list begins with LLM models (proprietary, open-source, regional and reasoning) and then a range of API tools (followed by agents and browser extensions)
+The list includes the frontier LLM models (proprietary, open-source, regional and reasoning) as well as consolidators (like Poe) and a few fine-tuned models (like Latimer).
+Agents and browser extensions are below, but API tools are now on a separate page.

 THE BIG THREE